 22. HOW PLAY IS RESUMED a...INTERPRETATIONS: The Umpire's responsibility is to give all players a reasonable time to position themselves and not to give an advantage to a team attempting to manipulate the clock.
 Generally, 3-5 seconds from the time the ball is ready for play is sufficient.
 The ball is ready for play on a knock-in when the goal judge moves aside.
 The Umpire positioned behind the hitter is responsible for calling "Play".
 The second Umpire is responsible for watching the positioning of players other than the hitter.
 Once the Umpire behind the hitter determines reasonable time has been given, he is to call "Play".
-If the second Umpire feels more time must be allowed for a particular player, he may stop play by sounding the whistle.
-The two Umpires, quickly consulting with the Referee, if necessary, may: a) resume the knock-in by calling "Play"; or, b) penalize the offending player for delay of game by moving the ball forward to the 30-yard line.
+If the second Umpire feels more time must be allowed for a particular defensive player, he may stop play by sounding the whistle.
+The two Umpires, quickly consulting with the Referee, if necessary, may: a) resume the knock-in by calling "Play"; or, b) penalize the offending defensive player for delay of game by awarding the team knocking in a Penalty 5b.